"Notice that Black is up on the stump behind my behind."

 …You’re in the RIGHT place!

 Exceptional Horsemanship isn’t doing what a trainer or instructor says.
 It’s learning how to know what to do yourself.
-How to analyze what is actually happening and not only have the tools in your toolbox to remedy the situation and know which tools to use.
+How to analyze what actually happening and not only having the tools in your toolbox to remedy the situation, but knowing which tools to use.

 Lauren is fiercely committed to guiding those women who always wanted a pony under the tree and finally got one and now are wondering what puzzle piece they’re missing to make it their dream.
-That vision in your mind that struggles to keep the confidence when scary things are happening with a beautiful but also very strong and large animal.
-This is for those who still harbor that dream and would love to discover HOW to bring it to be.
+That vision in mind that struggles to keep the confidence when scary things are happening with a beautiful but also very strong and large animal.
+Those who still harbor that dream and would love to discover how to bring it to be.

 If you’re looking for a proven instructor and trainer who can guide you to address the appropriate skills, mindset and techniques that so far have eluded you in your quest, you’ve come to the right place.
 With decades (many) of experience working with amazing clients with similar worries and concerns and guiding them to achieve remarkable success, my mission and commitment is to help you create your dream horse.